-In 2012, Jasminka Begić, a WfWI graduate, decided to run for mayor in her municipality of Doboj-Jug, Bosnia and Herzegovina ... and won!
-We recently caught up with Jasminka, who started her new job in late 2012, to talk about how she came to run for mayor, her plans for the next four years, and how women's roles are changing in her country.
+In commemoration of this day, learn more about Jasminka Begić, a WfWI graduate, who decided to run for mayor in her municipality of Doboj-Jug, Bosnia and Herzegovina in 2012 ... and won!
+We caught up with Jasminka after her successful candidacy to talk about how she came to run for mayor, and how women's roles are changing in her country.

 Women for Women International (WfWI): Congratulations on your election to Mayor!
 Was this your first time running for office?

 Jasminka Begić (JB): Thank you, and yes.
 This was also the first time in the 15 years since the [end of the Bosnian War] that a woman ran for the office in this Municipality.

 WfWI: Could you tell us about yourself and your past?